 At Clarkston Dermatology, we have a fellowship-trained dermatologist who can perform your surgery right in our very own office, so you don’t have to go through referrals or being put in a new environment.

-How Much Does Mohs Surgery Cost in Birmingham, MI?
+How Much Does Mohs Surgery Cost in Clarkston, MI?

 The cost of Mohs surgery at Clarkston Dermatology depends on many factors including how long your procedure takes and your health insurance coverage.
 To find out your cost, please contact us to schedule a consultation with a board-certified dermatologist.

 What Type of Skin Cancer Does Mohs Surgery Treat?

 Mohs surgery is usually used to treat basal cell carcinoma or squamous cell carcinoma that occurs in an area with little underlying tissue like the eyelid or nose, is large or aggressive, has been treated before but returned, or has hard-to-define borders.
 This technique can also be used to treat uncommon forms of skin cancer and, in some cases, early lentigo malignant melanoma, a type of melanoma that remains close to the skin’s surface.